Deji Akinwande

-Deji Akinwande is a Nigerian-American professor of Electrical and Computer Engineering with courtesy affiliation with Materials Science at the University of Texas at Austin.
+Deji Akinwande is a Nigerian-American professor of Electrical and Computer Engineering with courtesy affiliation with Materials Science, and Biomedical Engineering at the University of Texas at Austin.
 He was awarded the Presidential Early Career Award for Scientists and Engineers in 2016 from Barack Obama.
 He is a Fellow of the American Physical Society, the African Academy of Sciences, the Materials Research Society (MRS), and the IEEE.

 Early life and education

 Akinwande was born in Washington, DC and moved to Nigeria in his early years.
 He grew up in Ikeja with his parents.
 His father was the financial controller of Guardian News and his mother worked at the Ministry of Education.
 He attended Federal Government College, Idoani and became interested in science and engineering.
 He returned to America in 1994, starting at Cuyahoga community college and eventually transferring to Case Western Reserve University to study electrical engineering and applied physics.
 During his master's degree he pioneered the design of near-field microwave tips for non-destructive imaging.
 He was accepted to Stanford University as a graduate student, working on the electronic properties of carbon-based materials.
 He was selected as an Alfred P. Sloan Foundation Fellow during his PhD.
 He was also selected as a DARE (Diversifying Academia, Recruiting Excellence) Fellow in 2008.
 He completed his PhD in 2009.
 He joined University of Texas at Austin in 2010 as an Assistant Professor in January 2010, and was awarded research grants from several agencies including the National Science Foundation (NSF), Army Research Office (ARO), the Defense Threat Reduction Agency (DTRA), DARPA, AFOSR, and Office of Naval Research, the latter focusing on high-frequency flexible 2D electronics.